70cm Rear Mount EME Antenna 70cm24CROSS3R

 CROSS – Elements mounted in a “+” format

-3 – About 3m boom with extreme strong construction and guy rope support.
+3 – About 3m boom with extremely strong construction and guy rope support.

 Electrical Specifications 70cm24CROSS3R (PA432-CROSS-24-3RBGP)

 Frequency Range: 432 – 434 MHz

 Free Space Forward Gain: 15.5 dBi